asaidillaeva/TETRIS/README.md

 The benefits of playing TETRIS

-According to the study Mind research network, regular Tetris game allows you to improve your planning skills, develop critical thinking, quick mental response.
+According to the study Mind research network, regular Main.Tetris game allows you to improve your planning skills, develop critical thinking, quick mental response.
-Moreover, Tetris can increase brain size.
-"Tetris" for the brain is very complicated.
+Moreover, Main.Tetris can increase brain size.
+"Main.Tetris" for the brain is very complicated.
 A combination of many brain processes is required: attention, visual and motor coordination, memory.
 All this should work together very quickly.
-Not surprisingly, Tetris develops several areas of the brain.
+Not surprisingly, Main.Tetris develops several areas of the brain.
 Besides, every time when it is possible to lower the figure and achieve the disappearance of the level, the person feels satisfied with the solution of the problem.
 Since the process is cyclical, it is rather difficult to break away from the game.